ArminTi/A-causal-role-of-rDLPFC-in-random-exploration/README.md

 Note 1: for participants characteristics you can see : participants.csv file

-Note 2: Some of the packages and codes are the modified version of the the available code in Zajkowski et al 2017 article
+Note 2: Some of the packages and codes are the modified version of the the available code in Zajkowski et al 2017 article (properly cited)

-Citation:
-Zajkowski, Wojciech; Kossut, Malgorzata; Wilson, Robert, 2017, "A causal role for right frontopolar cortex in directed, but not random, exploration", https://doi.org/10.7910/DVN/CZT6EE
-%%%, Harvard Dataverse, V2, UNF:6:DJXEJvnH9X1WmZfT3L+j7Q== [fileUNF]

 Armin Toghi
 2024